arseliealaine/mymonthlybilltracker/README.md

-This is a simple HTML project that will allow you to manually enter your monthly bills and generate a PDF file for tracking.
+This is a simple HTML project that will allow you to manually enter your monthly expenses and generate a summary receipt.

 You can go to https://arseliealaine.github.io/mymonthlybilltracker/ to use it as is.